MethaneRain/JavaScript/README.md

 To begin a rudimentary "webpage" a simple ```.html``` file is necessary.
 Once the file has been created, it can be accessed locally in you web browser.

 The only things necessary for the file to work are:
+* doctype html call in the first line
 ```
 <!doctype html>
 ```
-call in the first line

-and
+* html tags

 ```
 <html>
 text